Employment

 Knowledge, Skills, and Abilities:

-- Ability to work collaboratively with others.
+- Ability to maximize resources.

 Education and Experience: